xockcin/bitgame-ultra/NOTES.md

 2. If this bit is off, turn it on and quit.
 3. If this bit is on, turn it off and look at the next bit.
 4. Go to step 2.

+### 4/3/21

+For some reason, all of a sudden the tokens aren't displaying in the step list, if you know what I mean by that.
+I'm not sure what could be causing this.
+Time to investigate!

+I fixed it.
+I think it would be a good exercise to explain what the problem was, but I don't feel like it!
+Maybe later.

+I spent most of yesterday working on a Python script to figure out the best solutions for all possible origin-goal combinations.
+Once I figure out the logic, I will probably port it over to Javascript, mainly just for the practice.

+Addendum: My Python script has produced a solution for every combination of two eight-bit numbers!
+It is all in a json file that I can access using fetch().

+### 4/4/21

+There is now a "cheat" function that fetches the solution from GitHub and displays it discreetly in a popover if you click on the step counter.
+Next step is to structure the game around it.

+Here are some next steps:
+1. Force the user to solve the puzzle in the minimum number of steps.
+Change the step counter so that it counts down instead of up.
+If you fail, there are two buttons: try this pair again or try a different pair.
+2. Put the documentation in popovers instead of a modal.
+3. Just generally refactor and clean up everything.
+The code is very messy.
+The app component is way overloaded.
+I should consider putting it in Redux.
+Would be good practice, anyway.

+Brainstorms:
+1. Create a huge grid in which the player can view all 65536 combinations.
+At first it just looks like a huge grid of tiny, different-colored squares, with colors representing how many steps the solution is.
+Eventually it will keep track of each individual player's solving history.
+2. It will be possible to earn the use of special buttons that could perform other operations on the bits, for instance:
+- flipping the byte back-to-front
+- flipping the four high bits and the four low bits
+- save a number in a register, and then combining it with the current number using a binary (as in two-parameter) operator like & or ^.
+- "pac-man mode" - make left and right shift wrap around.
+These powers would be associated with the ASCII values of certain numbers, which you would need to "grab."
+3. It might be a good idea to have the game start with just one and two bytes.
+In stage one there is just one bit, and you practice turning it on and off.
+In stage two there are two bits, and you learn about shifting.
+In stage three there are four bits, and you learn about addition and subtraction, and also about hexadecimal notation.
+Then in stage four there are eight bits and the game is underway.

+### 4/5/21

+I am very excited about this project.
+For a while I kept trying to work on other things instead, but I kept coming back to this one.
+I should make it my main project.
+Here are the next steps:

+1. Implement counting down instead of up.
+Make a lose frame that shows up if you lose.
+2. Create an introductory version that explains the concept with one, two and four bits.
+3. Separate out the compoments.